What is the Tax-free Childcare Account?

 If your working pattern has changed because of coronavirus (COVID-19), you may still be eligible for Tax-Free Childcare if you’re temporarily working less and either:

 - you’re on furlough through the Coronavirus Job Retention Scheme

 - you’re claiming a Self Employment Income Support Scheme grantYou can also get Tax-Free Childcare at the same time as 30 hours free childcare if you’re eligible for both.
 Find out more on your eligibility on Gov.uk here: https://www.gov.uk/tax-free-childcare

 What about Childcare Vouchers?

 This new scheme will gradually replace childcare vouchers which many employers continue to provide to employees.
 These are free from tax and national insurance (there are limits) and can be used to pay for childcare until the child is 16.
 Childcare voucher schemes can no longer be set up but employees already eligible can continue to benefit.

-If you’re starting to plan your child care arrangements for the summer or need advice on any personal tax matters, contact a member of our helpful team in Manchester on 0161 905 1801 or in Warrington on 01925 830 830 – we’re here to help.
+If you’re starting to plan your child care arrangements for the new term or need advice on any personal tax matters, contact a member of our helpful team in Manchester on 0161 905 1801 or in Warrington on 01925 830 830 – we’re here to help.